 Scientists from St. Petersburg State University (SPbU) and Khalifa University in Abu Dhabi have developed a mathematical model to combat flutter - dangerous vibrations in aircraft wings.
 The research will allow for accurate analysis of oscillations and the creation of effective damping devices.

 The research is supported by a grant from the Russian Science Foundation and published in the International Journal of Robust and Nonlinear Control.
-According to Nikolai Kuznetsov, Head of the Department of Applied Cybernetics at SPbU, the model will help engineers design reliable dampers that dampen vibrations, which will improve flight safety.
+According to Nikolay Kuznetsov, Head of the Department of Applied Cybernetics at SPbU, the model will help engineers design reliable dampers that dampen vibrations, which will improve flight safety.
 In the future, scientists plan to compare the results with full-scale tests.

 Our analysis will be useful for engineers.
-By understanding the exact mechanisms of the emergence and suppression of nonlinear oscillations, they will be able to design more reliable and effective damping devices for wings and other elements of aircraft.
+By understanding the exact mechanisms of the emergence and suppression of nonlinear oscillations, they will be able to design more reliable and efficient damping devices for wings and other elements of aircraft.

 Read more materials on the topic: